loopmine/pricepeg/README.md

 The Price Peg Server must be run as a daemon.
 There are two optons for this:

 * **(Recommended)** Install [pm2](https://www.npmjs.com/package/pm2) for better running and monitoring of the server in daemon mode.
-	1. Install [pm2](https://www.npmjs.com/package/pm2) globall using `npm install -g pm2`.
+	1. Install [pm2](https://www.npmjs.com/package/pm2) globall using `sudo npm install -g pm2`.
 	2. Ensure pm2 is updated- `pm2 update`.
-	3. Run the server in daemon mode using `npm run startd`.
+	3. Change to the Syscoin Price Peg Server directory using `cd pricepeg`.
+Run the server in daemon mode using `npm run startd`.
 	4. (Optional) You can now use pm2's tooling for insights on how many resources the Peg Server is using and even launch it in multiprocess or clustered mode.
 * If you use the [screen](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server) application you can start the server by simply running `screen npm run start`. *Make sure to detach from the screen without terminating it!*